 Questions about presentation proposals?
 Contact Jaime Pitt, ACL Presentation Coordinator, at email@example.com.

-If you are interested in presenting a poster, please see the Conference Poster Sessions page.
+If you are interested in presenting a poster, please check back for more information to be shared at a later date.